 Brazil beats Peru to win 1st Copa América title since 2007

+Brazil didn't need Neymar to win another Copa América title at home.

-Host Brazil defeated Peru 3-1 Sunday to win its first Copa América title since 2007.
+With its injured star watching from the stands at a packed Maracanã Stadium, Brazil defeated Peru 3-1 to win its first South American title since 2007 on Sunday.

-Everton, Gabriel Jesus and Richarlison scored a goal each to give Brazil its ninth South American championship at a packed Maracanã Stadium.
+It was Neymar's replacement, Everton, who led the team to victory, scoring a goal and setting up another to give Brazil its ninth Copa América trophy, and fifth at home.

+Gabriel Jesus and Richarlison also scored a goal each for Brazil, which has won the title every time it hosted the tournament.

 Peru scored through Paolo Guerrero but couldn't pull off one last upset after eliminating Uruguay in the quarterfinals and two-time defending champion Chile in the semifinals.